Lopetegui happy with Spain showing against 'physically stronger' Germany

 "I am sure that in a World Cup match it would be different, but neither of us has taken the game as a friendly, but with rigour and ambition."

-Spain were without Sergio Busquets at the back of midfield due to injury, with captain Sergio Ramos reaching 150 international appearances.
+Spain were without Sergio Busquets at the base of midfield due to injury, with captain Sergio Ramos reaching 150 international appearances.

 "We had Busquets down," Lopetegui added.
 "It was Thiago [Alcantara, in the Busquets role] and he played a good game after some time without playing.